 When buying a drill press, ensure that you get one with a quill stroke of at least 4 inches.
 It is best to avoid cheap drills with quill strokes of 2.5 inches or less if you want to enjoy seamless drilling operations.

-The drill press should come with a table that tilts to an angle of at least 45 degrees.
+Drill presses should come with a table that tilts to an angle of at least 45 degrees.
 Drilling complex angle mortises, building a Windsor chair, and executing other complex drilling operations will require a tilting drill press, and you want yours to be able to pull it off.

 Things You Can Do With a Drill Press